Tearsheet

 AI Analysis | Feedback

-Thomas S. Gayner Chief Executive Officer
+Thomas S. Gayner, Chief Executive Officer

-Brian Costanzo Chief Financial Officer
+Teri Gendron, Chief Financial Officer

-Simon Wilson Chief Executive Officer, Markel Insurance
+Simon Wilson, Executive Vice President, CEO of Markel Insurance

 AI Analysis | Feedback